Local well-posedness for the nonlinear Schr\"odinger equation in the intersection of modulation spaces $M_{p, q}^s(\mathbb{R}^d) \cap M_{\infty, 1}(\mathbb{R}^d)$: Introduction

+In the case $q = \infty$ excluded in Theorem \ref{thm:lwp}, the situation is more subtle.
+Following our proof, one obtains local well-posedness in the larger space

+The missing continuity in time is due to the properties of the free Schr\"odinger evolution and we refer to the remarks after Theorem \ref{thm:schroedinger}.

-Theorem \ref{thm:local_well-posedness} generalizes \cite[Theorem 1.1]{benyi2009} to $q \geq 1$: Although our theorem is stated for the cubic nonlinearity, this is for simplicity of the presentation only.
+The precursors of Theorem \ref{thm:lwp} are \cite[Theorem 1.1]{wang2006} by Wang, Zhao and Guo for the space $M_{2,1}^0(\R^d)$ and \cite[Theorem 1.1]{benyi2009} due to B\'enyi and Okoudjou for the space $M_{p,1}^s(\R^d)$ with $p \in [1, \infty]$ and $s \geq 0$.
+In fact, Theorem \ref{thm:lwp} generalizes \cite[Theorem 1.1]{benyi2009} to $q \geq 1$: Although our theorem is stated for the cubic nonlinearity, this is for simplicity of the presentation only.
 The proof allows for an easy generalization to \emph{algebraic nonlinearities} considered in \cite{benyi2009}, which are of the form

-Also, Theorems 1.2 and 1.3 in \cite{benyi2009}, which concern the nonlinear wave and the nonlinear Klein-Gordon equation respectively, can be generalized in the same spirit.

-This is due to Bényi’s and Okoudjou’s and our proofs being based on the well-known Banach’s contraction principle, an estimate for the norm of the Schrödinger propagator and the fact that the considered modulation spaces $M_{p,q}^s(\R^d)$ are \emph{Banach *-algebras\footnotemark} with respect to pointwise multiplication.
-Let us state the two latter ingredients formally and comment on them.